 You can view your statement of business ethics here(PDF, 209KB) .

-There is no need or place for incentives when dealing with Council.
-Council has a policy with respect to gifts and benefits.
+There is no need or place for incentives when dealing with QPRC.
+We have a policy with respect to gifts and benefits.
 All Councillors, representatives and staff are required to comply with this policy at all times.

 Gifts must not be given in connection with any prospective business dealings and Councillors, representatives and staff are not permitted to ask for any reward or incentive for doing their job.

-Compliance by suppliers of Council with the policy will provide the opportunity to bid for Council work on a level playing field.
+Compliance by suppliers of QPRC with the policy will provide the opportunity to bid for work on a level playing field.
 Non compliance with the principles of business ethics outlined in this statement could result in the follow consequences:

 - possible loss of work